jckaizen/azure-ad-port/network_analysis_and_nsgs/README.md

 <h3>SSH</h3>

-<p>SSH is mainly used to remote into servers that ish "headless" (no GUI) or you just need to use the terminal.</p>
+<p>SSH is mainly used to remote into servers that are "headless" (no GUI) or you just need to use the terminal of machine.</p>

 <p>Filter on "ssh" in the search bar.
 Now we will ssh into our Ubuntu VM so type <i>ssh x.x.x.x</i>.
 The x's is the private IP address of the Ubuntu VM.
-Put in the username and password you created for that VM and enter.
-If you type any command on that machines you will notice all of the packets being captured.</p>
+Put in the username and password you created for that VM and hit enter.
+If you type any command on that machine (the one that you SSH into) you will notice all of the packets being captured.</p>

 ![Screenshot from 2023-07-11 12-05-43](https://github.com/jckaizen/azure-ad-port/assets/57122203/0e976f2a-ca09-4924-bf56-af954f639816)